Duke Energy Edwardsport IGCC Settlement

 After nearly ten years of litigation, Citizens Action Coalition recently joined a modified settlement regarding Duke Energy’s Edwardsport Integrated Gasification Combined Cycle plant (IGCC) in Knox County, IN.

-If approved by the Indiana Utility Regulatory Commission (IURC), the modified settlement, which builds upon an initial settlement from September 2015, will pave the way for protections and savings for the customers of Duke Energy and bring additional economic and environmental benefits to all Hoosiers.
+The modified settlement, which builds upon an initial settlement from September 2015, paves the way for protections and savings for the customers of Duke Energy and brings additional economic and environmental benefits to all Hoosiers.

 The initial settlement included the Indiana Office of Utility Consumer Counselor (OUCC), Duke Energy Indiana Industrial Group, Nucor Steel-Indiana, and Duke Energy Indiana.
 In that settlement, Duke Energy agreed to not charge customers $85 million in operating costs accumulated since Duke controversially declared the plant “in-service” in June of 2013.